kterry1/PicSome/README.md

 This is a repository for the PicSome application where you can buy pictures online.

-**The ordering process is just for the UI and you are not actually buying pictures when selecting the Order button.**
+**The ordering process is just for the UI and you are not actually buying pictures when selecting the _Place Order_ button.**

 ### Liking Images